icyJoseph/use-reactive-local-storage/README.md

 };
 ```

-The `setupReactiveStorage` functions creates an iframe, which `initReactiveStorage` appends to the current document.
+The `setupReactiveStorage` function creates an iframe, which `initReactiveStorage` appends to the current document.

 ```ts
 const setupReactiveStorage = () => {